 Financial Contributions are another means of funding network infrastructure, reserves or community infrastructure.
 Mackenzie District Council does not have a 'Financial Contribution Policy' for transportation funding.
-A contribution policy should be developed and include a methodology for calculating the cost of the effects a development will have on existing community infrastructure including roads.
+Council will review its approach and look at developing a 'Development Contributions' policy given that the ability for Councils to charge financial contributions will be removed in 2022.
+A contribution policy should include a methodology for calculating the cost of the effects a development will have on existing community infrastructure including roads.
 This should ensure that the negative effects of development are in part funded by the developer rather than the ratepayer.